tytydraco/yessleep/out/Something_strange_is_happening_at_Oilsbrooke_Mental_Research_Facility_.md

 Three days ago, I finally met a patient that made me feel how all those I put under the scalpel must have felt.

 I quite like the catatonic ones, the psychos are always exciting, and those with no condition whatsoever are my favorite.
-You'll often hear me humming down the concrete and metal hallways of the facility,the notes falling flat, dully vibrating in some of the patient's cells.
+You'll often hear me humming down the concrete and metal hallways of the facility, the notes falling flat, dully vibrating in some of the patient's cells.

 That day, though...
 What I saw truly disturbed me.